 Kentucky allows any person 21 years or older who is legally able to purchase a firearm to carry it concealed in public, without a permit or background check.
-In 2019, Kentucky had the 17th-highest gun death rate in the country and supplied crime guns to other states at the ninth-highest rate.
-To save lives from gun violence, Kentucky could require background checks and waiting periods on all gun sales, enact an extreme risk protection law, and strengthen protections for survivors of domestic violence.
+In 2020, Kentucky had the 13th-highest gun death rate in the country and supplied crime guns to other states at the eighth-highest rate.
+To save lives from gun violence, Kentucky could require background checks on all gun sales, enact an extreme risk protection law, and strengthen protections for survivors of domestic violence.

 What Kentucky Does Well

 - Waiting periods

 - Community violence intervention funding

 SUPPORT GUN SAFETY

 We’re in this together.
 To build a safer America—one where children and parents in every neighborhood can learn, play, work, and worship without fear of gun violence—we need you standing beside us in this fight.